flamerecca/flamerecca.github.io/WIB.md

 - Metaobject protocol
 - Integration with Lisp types

-It is likely that Common Lisp (with CLOS) will be the first standardized object-oriented programming language.
+看起來 Common Lisp (with CLOS) will be the first standardized object-oriented programming language.

 ### 1.6 Delivery
 It is possible to deliver applications written in Lisp.
 The currently available tools are good but are not yet ideal.
 These solutions include from removing unused code and data from application, building up applications using only the code and data needed, and producing .o files from Lisp code.